antoniopresto/fignore/README.md

 # fignore

-Automatically fetch github's excellent `.gitignore` for node projects
+Automatically creates excellent `.gitignore` for node projects

 ## Use as a global utility